firecakes/cakelandish/TESTING.md

 - The currently running version of Cakelandish should show at the bottom of the sidebar, as well as how long data was last exported.
 CuRSSor shows how content he is with the user keeping maintenance up with these two processes.
 - Check that adding a tag to the hidden tags list will cause a matching post's content to be hidden and show a "NSFW" warning
 - Check that adding a tag to the blacklisted tags list will cause a post matching the tag to disappear
+- If viewing the unauthenticated page, descriptions and media embeds should appear if OGP metadata was set appropriately per post.

 ## layout.html
 - The layout file should be applied to every post made in Cakelandish.
 Various metadata and content can be injected into each post as follows: